jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's the story of Wikipedia.
 Invented by protagonists, upgraded to society's reference tool by player gods.
 Few believed it was possible because even professors don't understand new tools always unpower the few, to empower the rest.

+Wikipedia shows off the power of open-source technology.
+But also how important open-source content such as books, manuals, rules, discussions, and regulations are when changing the world.

 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.

 My Wikipedia pages make [car insurance policy rules](https://en.wikipedia.org/wiki/Ontario_Automobile_Policy_1) and [accident fault regulations](https://en.wikipedia.org/wiki/Ontario_Fault_Determination_Rules) a little easier to understand.
 Also, by opening up society's rulebook, I constructed a tiny piece of the Internet Age rulebook called the Life Star.